 It is very important to ensure that the characters look like they are talking to one another, and their eyes don't float around the screen.
 Use the eye direction, or "look see", controller to make sure that each character's attention is fixed upon the other.
 Below is a short video that explains how.

-Keep it simple - just animate one character, and keep the other off-screen
+Keep it simple - why not just animate one character, and keep the other off-screen

 Here at Animation Apprentice our top tip for students is this: is just animate one character.
 Two characters are twice as much work, so why not just tackle one at a time.
 Below is an excellent shot by Animation Apprentice student Victoria Bailey, in which she animates one character speaking to another.
 The second character is off screen; we don't see them, but we still believe they are there.
 The shot works great, works just as well as if the second character were on screen.